 Athletes have coaches.
 Many successful entrepreneurs and professionals have coaches.
-They are great sounding boards who keep you motivated and accountable for your success.
+They are great-sounding boards that keep you motivated and accountable for your success.

 Get a coach for your life.
 Why?
 Most of us weren’t taught how to live successfully.

 A life coach can help you figure out what you want to do with your life, set goals, and attack them.
 They can help you to become the best version of yourself.
 They have experience in getting people to live their best life.

 1. A life coach is your cheerleader.
 Life is easier when someone is in your corner.
 When you know you have support, it’s easier to take risks and chase after big goals.
 You always have someone on your side.

 · Your coach will push you.
 They’ve seen plenty of clients attempt to avoid hard work and stressful situations.
 They’ll know when you’re playing games and push you to succeed.

 2. A coach provides you with guidance.
 It’s not always easy to make good decisions, especially when you’re stressed or fearful.
 And let’s face it, some of us don’t make good decisions, period.
 A coach can help you to make wise choices.

 · A friend can’t always be objective or completely honest, but your coach can.
 You’ll hear what you need to hear, not what you want to hear from your coach.
 3. A coach helps you to determine what you want to be when you grow up.
 It doesn’t matter if you’re 18 or 68.
 A mentor can help you to determine what the next step of your life should be.
 If you’re feeling stuck, a coach will help you find your way.
 4. A coach will help you to find balance.
 Coaches are aware that there’s more to life than just money or a perfect beach body.
 They emphasize keeping all parts of a person’s life in balance.
 Health, professional success, relationships, finances, spirituality and leisure activities are part of a well-balanced life.